lambduli/minilog/WRITEUP.md

 plus(z, N, N).
 plus(s(N), M, s(R)) :- plus(N, M, R).
 ```

+> Those two predicates describe addition operation on our representation of natural numbers.
+> Adding any number to zero equals to that original number and adding a non-zero number to anything is equal to adding a number one-smaller to that anything plus one.

 Now suppose that we want to prove a query `plus(A, B, B)`.

 > This reads: "What are two natural numbers whose sum is equal to the second one?"